Photo by Yan Cong

 We are very excited about this year’s fellows, two photographers we are proud to honor for the creativity and conceptual rigor they are bringing to documentary photography: Yan Cong and Mari Bastashevski.

 Yan Cong is a talented young photographer who we are eager to see more from; her proposal to look at the lead up to China’s 2022 Olympics and the ways that it reveals the realities and absurdities of local politics will be fascinating to follow as it progresses.
-We have been supporters and admirers of Mari Bastashevski’s work since awarding her a Magnum Foundation Emergency Fund grant in 2013.
+We have been supporters and admirers of Mari Bastashevski’s work since awarding her a Magnum Foundation grant in 2013.
 Her smartly conceived proposal to track the flow of goods out of China through shipping routes is highly original and extremely compelling.

 — Kristen Lubben, Executive Director